 Status: the current status of the file (‘Hidden’, ‘Pending’ or ‘Live’).

 Condition: “OK” tells that the file is in the files folder, or “Missing”.

 Downloads: an indicator of how many downloads of this file have taken place.

-Author: the author who created the file record (only if more than one author exists in the Users administration panel).
+Author: the author who created the file record (only if more than one author exists in the Users panel).

 At the top of the list there is an option ‘Show detail’.
 When marked additional columns (and additional info) will be presented:

 In the ID column, a link will be added for each file: Download: click this to download the file to your computer.

 Description: what has to be told about the file - you needn’t specify file size here (file size can be shown automatically by tags if you like).

 Tags: here you have a choice of three ways to include the file in your article content or Form templates:

 Each link will open a pop-up window with a ‘tag builder’.
 You can choose the elements you need and an appropriate tag in Textile, Textpattern or HTML will be created.
 This tag you can copy and place where needed.